A doctor near East Palestine, Ohio, details the main thing he's watching for now

 We really have not seen much in the way of at least respiratory illness come in.
 What we have heard, mostly through the media, and a few patients will say, perhaps a rash or a foul smell.
 But really no overt shortness of breath, or respiratory failure has been connected to this.

-Proia said the main thing to monitor now and into the future was groundwater.
+Proia said the main thing to monitor now and into the future was water.

 The overriding concern for everybody involved is ... a lot of these people don't have municipal water supplies, but instead they rely on wells.
 And I think their biggest concern is: over time, are the chemicals that were dissipated throughout all this getting into the waterways?
 Are they ever going to make it into the well water?